-There are four main ways in which code written for one architecture (such as the 80x86 or 680x0) can be ported to run on a different architecture (such as a POWER Architecture processor).
+There are four main ways in which code written for one architecture (such as the 80x86 or 680x0 or an IBM mainframe) can be ported to run on a different architecture.

 Software written in a high-level language such as C or Pascal should of course be re-compiled to produce a new executable for the target architecture, taking advantage of the latest advances in high-performance compiler design.
 This may be very straightforward, but any non-portable or system-dependent parts of the program may need to be changed (in complex systems this can be a non-trivial task, especially if the runtime architecture is also different).